aravindswamy07/chatapp/auth-fix-notes.md

 This occurred because Supabase's auth system validates email addresses and was rejecting our custom domain.

+## Issue 5: Existing Users Unable to Log In
+After implementing Supabase Auth, we encountered the error: "Invalid login credentials".

+This happened because existing users created before the auth integration don't have corresponding auth records.

 ## Complete Fix Applied
 1. Added a `password` column to the `users` table in the setup files
 2. Added an INSERT policy for the users table to allow user creation